ZKhodadad/big_company_financials/README.md

 - **Profit efficiency** (profit margin) is led by companies like **Telia Eesti**, **Danske Bank**, and **SEB Bank**, all exceeding 90% average margins.
 - Despite high revenue, some companies (e.g., Sinopec, BP) show relatively lower margins, highlighting operational inefficiencies.
 - The map highlights a dense concentration in **North America and Western Europe**, with sparse representation in **Africa and South America**.
+- **Bombardier Inc.** and **PandaDoc** are operating with negative average profit margins.
+This could reflect high operating costs, restructuring, or heavy investments.
+On the other end, **Apple** shows an unusually high average margin of 100.6%, which suggests an artifact in the data

 ---